hopsoft/hopsoft.github.io/_posts/2011-01-11-ruby-metaprogramming-idioms.markdown

 Be aware that scoping in Ruby is different than some other languages.
 Ruby does not chain scopes when performing lookups, so don't expect it to find variables defined in an outer scope.
 {% highlight ruby linenos %}
 # demonstrate scoping in ruby
-scope = "global scope"
+scope = "main scope"
-puts(scope) # => global scope
+puts(scope) # => main scope

 class ExampleClass
-  # the globally scoped variable isn't defined in the classes' scope
+  # the main scoped variable isn't defined in the classes' scope
   defined?(scope) # => nil
   scope = "class scope"
   puts(scope) # => class scope
 end

-# the globally scoped variable is unchanged by the classes' scoped variable
+# the main scoped variable is unchanged by the classes' scoped variable
 puts(scope) # => global scope

 module ExampleModule
-  # the globally scoped variable isn't defined in the module's scope
+  # the main scoped variable isn't defined in the module's scope
   defined?(scope) # => nil
   scope = "module scope"
   puts(scope) # => module scope
 end

-# the globally scoped variable is unchanged by the module's scoped variable
+# the main scoped variable is unchanged by the module's scoped variable
-puts(scope) # => global scope
+puts(scope) # => main scope

 def example_method
-  # the globally scoped variable isn't defined in the method's scope
+  # the main scoped variable isn't defined in the method's scope
   defined?(scope) # => nil
   scope = "method scope"
   puts(scope)